black-sliver/PopTracker/doc/PACKS.md

 `min_poptracker_version` will check if the version is compatible when loading the pack.
 It can be written as `x`, `x.y` or `x.y.z`.

+`target_poptracker_version` may influence behavior to not break a pack for breaking API or behavioral changes.
+There is no guarantee that everything will have a compatibility layer, but it's best practice to put the latest known working version number there.

 ### Settings